dwang0721/361_Raytrace_Renderer/README.md

 ### Gouraud shading Calculation
 ![Gouraud](https://github.com/dwang0721/361_Raytrace_Renderer/blob/master/pictures/gouraud_shading.JPG?raw=true)
 >At each vertex of a polygon, find a normal.
 If the vertex is from an obj file and has a specified normal, use it.
-Otherwise, the face normal (see previous paragraph) is at every vertex.
+Otherwise, the face normal is at every vertex.
 At each vertex, apply the lighting model to get a lighting value.
 Then blerp these lighting values across the polygon, using the blerped value as the pixel value at each pixel.